SECTION I: INTRODUCTION

 2. We may process data about your use of our website and services (“usage data“).
 The usage data may include your IP address, geographical location, browser type and version, operating system, referral source, length of visit, page views and website navigation paths, as well as information about the timing, frequency and pattern of your service use.
 The source of the usage data is our analytics tracking system.
 This usage data may be processed for the purposes of analysing the use of the website and services.
 The legal basis for this processing is your consent and our legitimate interests, namely monitoring and improving our website and services or providing personalized solutions for you.

 6. We may process personal documents that you load on our platform through our User registered area (“content data“).
 The content data in form of attached files may be processed for identification and verification purposes of enabling you using our website and services.
-The legal basis for this processing is your consent and our legitimate obligation to confirm your identity from AML reasons before we provide payment services to you.
+The legal basis for this processing is our legitimate obligation to verify your identity in compliance with the AML law before we provide payment services to you.

 7. We may process information contained in any enquiry you submit to us regarding our services (“enquiry data“).
 The enquiry data may be processed for the purposes of offering, marketing and selling relevant services to you.
 The legal basis for this processing is your consent to manage and improve our communication channels with you.